-How about a public rebuke, is that a proper response in condemning error and heresy?
+How about a public rebuke, is that a proper response in condemning error and heresy among the brethren?

-Truth is sharp and biting when exposing, or addressing the error of unrighteousness with the solid truths of God's Word.
+Truth is sharp and biting when exposing the error of unrighteousness with the solid truths of God's word.

 “You brood of vipers, how can you, being evil, speak what is good?
 For the mouth speaks out of that which fills the heart. - Matthew 12:34

 These are strong words of condemnation.
-The interesting thing here in these two passages is that John was actually following Jesus’ example (first passage above), by speaking truth in a very bold manner.
+The interesting thing here in these two passages is that John was actually following Jesus’ example by boldly speaking truth.

-It may be easy identifying truth when studying Scripture, but the hard part is addressing and exposing what is false.
+It may be easy identifying truth, but the hard part is addressing and exposing what is false.
 Often the fear of divisiveness can deter many people from making a stand for what is right.

-The Bible has some clear principles and guidelines in confronting heresy in the church.
-We must always defend truth and expose false teaching, lifestyle, and hypocrisy.
+We must always be ready defend truth and expose false teaching, lifestyle behaviours and hypocrisy.